New Testament: Apostles

 Approximately 158 references

 Apostle to the Gentiles, formerly Saul, a Pharisee who persecuted the early church.
-Converted on the road to Damascus through a dramatic encounter with the risen Christ (Acts 9).
+Converted on the road to Damascus through an encounter with the risen Christ (Acts 9).
 Conducted three missionary journeys, founded churches throughout Asia Minor and Greece, and wrote thirteen NT epistles (Romans through Philemon).
 His theology of justification by faith shaped Christian doctrine.
 Traditionally martyred in Rome under Nero.

 Key references: 1 Corinthians 1:1, 1 Corinthians 1:12, 1 Corinthians 1:13, 1 Corinthians 3:4, 1 Corinthians 3:5, 1 Corinthians 3:22, 1 Corinthians 16:21, 1 Thessalonians 1:1, 1 Thessalonians 2:18, 1 Timothy 1:1 (and 144 more)